We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A person can wear these colored contact lenses for up to 2 weeks.
 Individuals will have to remove the contact lenses before sleeping.

-They are available in many colors, providing lenses that offer subtle changes and enhancing an individual’s natural eye color and vibrant colors.
+They are available in many colors, providing lenses that offer subtle changes and enhance an individual’s natural eye color and vibrant colors.

 Individuals must have a current prescription to purchase these contacts.